-The Private Attorney General’s Act (PAGA) states, in part, that employers must provide their employees with “suitable seats when the nature of the work reasonably permits the use of such seats.”
-This requirement creates the need to determine whether the work of a particular organization or position reasonably permits the use of seats.
-Given recent cases regarding availability of suitable seating for employees, many employers, especially California employers and those in the retail industry, face the possibility of additional litigation.
+The California Labor Code states that employers must provide their employees with “suitable seats” when the nature of the work reasonably permits the use of such seats.
+This requirement creates the need to determine whether the work of a particular job reasonably permits the use of seats.
+Given recent cases regarding the availability of suitable seating for employees, many in California face the possibility of litigation.

 Our observational studies focus on identifying the tasks that incumbents actually perform on the job.
 Our established, scientifically based observational protocols enable us to observe and track the tasks performed; the frequency of those tasks; the amount of time required to perform each task; the location in the establishment, store, or facility in which tasks are performed; and the movement of employees within these entities.